 THE SECRETARY

 The Secretary is elected by the General Assembly and will serve for four years without being eligible for re- election.
 The function of the Secretary is to support the President in all aspects of EBMT activities.
 In particular, the Secretary ensures communication within the EBMT by keeping an up-to- date list of EBMT members and circulating information to the Group.
 The Secretary coordinates Board meetings (together with the Executive Office), coordinates the General Assembly (together with the President), and monitors the Board and ExCom ensuring the EBMT rules and bylaws are maintained and updated.
+The Secretary coordinates the EBMT activity survey together with the chief medical officer and the registry representative, and the EBMT indications guidelines together with the chief medical officer and the education representative.

 § 8